 Student equity of access to the internet has become a high priority action item of the Education Council since the most recent update to the NITC Statewide Technology Plan.
-So, the Office of the CIO partnered with the Nebraska Library Commission and was awarded an Institute for Museum and Library Services (IMLS) Leadership Sparks Grant to improve internet speeds for public libraries.
+So, the Office of the CIO partnered with the Nebraska Library Commission and Public Service Commission to develop the Nebraska Special Construction Matching E-rate fund for schools and libraries.
+The matching funds from the FCC's E-rate program and the Nebraska Universal Service Fund will increase the discount for special construction of fiber by as much as 20%, which could dramatically reduce costs and increase transport speeds for the participants.